Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Numerical Results

-We illustrate the numerical performance of the distance-based methods with simulations calibrated using the real-world dataset from \cite{LondonoVelezRodriguezSanchez_2020_AEJ}, who analyzed the Colombian governmental post-secondary education subsidy \textit{Ser Pilo Paga} (SPP).
-This anti-poverty policy provided tuition support for undergraduate college students attending high-quality, government-certified higher education institutions.
-SPP eligibility was based on a deterministic, bivariate cutoff combining merit and economic need: students had to achieve a SABER 11 high school exit exam score in the top $9$ percent and have a SISBEN wealth index below a region-specific threshold.
-The resulting treatment assignment rule forms an L-shaped boundary $\B$, with one kink at the lowest levels of eligibility in both dimensions of the score (and two other potential kinks at the boundary of the support), but otherwise linear (hence ``nice'' and ``smooth'' in those sub-regions).
+We study the numerical performance of the distance-based methods using the real-world dataset analyzed by \cite{LondonoVelezRodriguezSanchez_2020_AEJ}, which evaluates the Colombian post-secondary education subsidy program \textit{Ser Pilo Paga} (SPP).
+This anti-poverty policy provided tuition support to undergraduate students admitted to high-quality, government-certified higher education institutions.
+Eligibility for SPP was determined by a deterministic bivariate cutoff combining academic merit and economic need: students were required to obtain a SABER 11 high school exit exam score in the top $9$ percent and to have a SISBEN wealth index below a region-specific threshold.
+The resulting treatment assignment rule induces an L-shaped boundary $\B$ with a kink at the lowest joint levels of eligibility in both score dimensions (and two additional kinks at the limits of the score support), while remaining linear elsewhere.